How to Buy TON via P2P on Bybit and OKX in 2026

 - Bottom line

 TL;DR. In 2026 centralised fiat onramps for TON from Russia are blocked (Moonpay/Banxa/Mercuryo reject Russian BINs), so Bybit and OKX P2P are the main working channels.
 Flow: KYC → fund with rubles via P2P → withdraw TON to self-custody.
 Top Bybit merchants accepting SBP usually quote 0.5-1% over the spot rate; OKX runs slightly wider due to platform fees.
-Main risks aren’t the trade itself but its footprint in the banking system.
-Discipline — KYC, dedicated card, sane limits, clean transfer memos, payment receipts — and the trade clears in 10-20 minutes.
+The main risk isn’t the trade itself but how bank financial monitoring reacts to large turnover.
+Basic hygiene — KYC, retained payment receipts, and understanding that the bank may request documents — and the trade clears in 10-20 minutes.

 Why P2P, not an online exchanger